How many bones does a cat have?

-Cat head – There are 29 bones in the cat’s head.
+Head – There are 29 bones in the cat’s head.
 The feline head can be loosely broken into the skull, face (eyes, nose, cheeks) and jaw.
-The thick skull bone protects the cat’s delicate brain, other bones include the jaw bones (mandible and maxilla), nasal bones, cheek bones and eye orbit.
+The thick skull bone protects the cat’s delicate brain; other bones include the jawbones (mandible and maxilla), nasal bones, cheekbones and eye orbit.

-Cat neck and spine – These bones are known as vertebrae and run along the upper part of the cat’s body from the skull to the tail.
-There are 7 neck bones, 13 back bones, and 20-23 tail bones The cat’s vertebrae is not as tightly connected as that of the human, with much greater elasticity in the disks between the bones, making it much more flexible.
+Neck and spine (vertebrae) – These bones run along the upper part of the cat’s body from the skull to the tail.
+There are 7 neck bones, 13 backbone, 3 sacral bones and 20-23 tail bones.
+The cat’s vertebrae are not as tightly connected as that of the human, with much greater elasticity in the disks between the bones, making it much more flexible.

-Cat ribs – The ribs surround the chest cavity on either side, there are 13 pairs of rib bones in the cat.
+Ribs – The ribs surround the chest cavity on either side; there are 13 pairs of rib bones in the cat.

-Cat shoulders – The shoulder blade is known as the scapula.
-Unlike in people, the scapula is not attached to other bones, it is held in place by muscles.
+Shoulders (scapula) – The scapula is not attached to other bones; it is held in place by muscles.

-Cat pelvis – The pelvis is divided into two halves, each containing three bones, the ilium, ischium and the pubis.
+Pelvis – The pelvis is divided into two halves, each containing three bones, the ilium, ischium, and the pubis.

 Sternum and clavicle – Also known as the chest bone, the sternum is a flat bone in the chest protecting the heart and lungs, the ribs connect to the sternum via cartilage.
-In humans, the clavicle attaches to the sternum and shoulder blades, however, in cats, this tiny bone is located deep within the chest muscle.
+The clavicle attaches to the sternum and shoulder blades in humans; however, in cats, this tiny bone is located deep within the chest muscle.
 This makes the cat’s chest much narrower and deeper than other mammals, increasing the length of his stride and allowing him to squeeze into narrow places.

-Cat legs – The bones of the legs are known as ‘long bones’.
-The long bones of the foreleg consist of the humerus in the upper leg and the lower leg has the ulna and radius bones.
-Below these are the carpal (wrist) bones followed by the toes.
-The cat’s hind leg consist of the femur (upper leg) and the tibia and fibula below that.
-The cat’s rear foot connects the tibia and fibula to the tarsal bones, a group of seven bones
+Cat legs – The bones of the legs are long bones.
+The long bones of the foreleg consist of the humerus in the upper leg, and the lower leg has the ulna and radius bones.
+The toes follow the carpal (wrist) bones.
+The cat’s hind leg consists of the femur (upper leg), and the tibia and fibula below consists and the cat’s rear foot connects the tibia and fibula to the tarsal bones, a group of seven bones

 Wrists and /ankles/heels – Connecting the legs to the feet on the foreleg are the carpal (front legs) and tarsal (rear legs) bones.

-Toes – Cats have five toes (also known as phalanges) on the front (foreleg), one of these toes is the dew claw which sits higher up on the foot, not coming into contact with the ground, and four toes on the rear (hind leg).
+Toes – Cats have five toes (phalanges) on the front (foreleg), one of these toes is the dewclaw which sits higher up on the foot and does not come into contact with the ground.
+There are four toes on the rear (hind leg).
 Each cat toe has three bones, the distal, middle and proximal phalange.
-The cat’s claw is attached to the proximal phalange.
-Cats are digitigrade, meaning they actually walk on their toe (unlike humans who walk on the flat of the foot).
-When a cat is declawed, the claw along with the proximal phalange are amputated.
+The cat’s claw is attached to the distal phalange.
+Cats are digitigrade, which means walk on their toe (unlike humans who walk on the flat of the foot).
+When a cat is declawed, the claw along with the distal phalange is amputated.
 Some cats have additional toes, known as polydactyly (or Hemingway cats).
 Certain breeds are more prone to this including Maine Coons and Bobcats.

 Tail – The final section of the vertebrae, the cat’s tail consists of between 20 and 23 bones.

-Penis – The male cat has a small bone in the penis (as do many mammals), this allows the penis to remain hard during copulation, meaning he can do so for extended periods of time.
+Penis – The male cat has a small bone in the penis (as do many mammals), this allows the penis to remain hard during copulation, meaning he can do so for extended periods.

 Inner ears – Known as ossicles, these tiny bones of the inner ear which help to amplify sound.

-Cancer – Cancer is the unchecked growth of certain cells within the body.
+- Cancer – Cancer is the unchecked growth of certain cells within the body.
 It may be primary or secondary.
-Primary cancer is the original site, and secondary cancer is where a cancer has spread from its primary location to another part of the body (known as metastasis).
-There are several types of cancer to affect the bones including osteosarcoma, fibrosarcoma, and chondrosarcoma.
+Primary cancer is the original site, and secondary cancer is where cancer has spread from its primary location to another part of the body (known as metastasis).
+There are several types of cancer to affect the bones, which include osteosarcoma, fibrosarcoma, and chondrosarcoma.

-Osteodystrophy – This is a genetic condition which affects Scottish Fold cats.
-Bones of the spine and feet are affected by the formation of bony growths.
+- Osteodystrophy – This is a genetic condition which affects Scottish Fold cats.
+Bony growths form on the spine and the feet.

-Bone infections – Known as osteomyelitis, bone infections are most often caused by bacteria, but fungal infections may also invade the bone.
-Infections can invade the bone (which is porous) or enter the bone directly via an injury.
+- Bone infections (osteomyelitis) – Bacteria are the most prevalent organism involved, although fungal infections can also occur.
+Infections can invade the bone (which is porous) or enter via an injury.

-Rickets – This condition is usually caused by a lack of vitamin D in the diet.
+- Rickets – Due to a lack of vitamin D in the diet.
 Young cats are most often affected, with a bending of the long bones.